Say–Meyer syndrome

 Say–Meyer syndrome is a rare X-linked genetic disorder that is mostly characterized as developmental delay.
 It is one of the rare causes of short stature.
-It is closely related with trigonocephaly (a misshapen forehead due to premature fusion of bones in the skull).
+It is closely related to trigonocephaly (a misshapen forehead due to premature fusion of bones in the skull).
 People with Say–Meyer syndrome have impaired growth, deficits in motor skills development and mental state.

 It is suggested that it is from a X-linked transmission.